HomeBrooklyn Market ReportMarine Park

 Takeaway for Sellers

-Marine Park sees its strongest closing activity in June and August and September — the months highlighted in orange above.
+Marine Park sees its strongest closing activity in June, August, and September — the months highlighted in orange above.
 These peaks indicate when buyer demand is highest and the most transactions close.

 Since the typical sale takes 3 months from listing to closing you should be listing approximately 3 months before these peak windows to position your home when competition among buyers is strongest.